 These standards require a certain percentage of the utility's total output (called a portfolio, as in a stock portfolio) to come from renewable energy sources.
 The states vary widely in their enthusiasm for solar energy generation and other alternative energy.

 Other parts of the world are ahead of the U.S.

-If you're already entertaining this idea, we recommend that you go right to the U.S. Department of Energy's Solar America Communities program Guide to Community Shared Solar: Utility, Private, and Non-profit Project Development, which describes the three organizational models for most projects, including a neighborhood solar demonstration.
+If you're already entertaining this idea, we recommend that you go right to a U.S. Department of Energy guide found online, which is entitled Guide to Community Shared Solar: Utility, Private, and Non-profit Project Development.
+This report describes the three organizational models for most projects, including a neighborhood solar demonstration.

 We think it's feasible for some neighborhoods to make a solar array field and then transfer the energy into individual homes or certainly into community centers and business districts.

 In the Industrial Age (and here we include the Information Age), energy has tended to come from fossil fuels.
-There is now considerable concern about both the geopolitical jeopardy our dependence on foreign oil creates, as well as using up expensive and/or market-volatile petroleum and natural gas at alarming rates.
+There is now considerable concern about both the geopolitical jeopardy our dependence on foreign oil creates from time to time, as well as using up expensive and/or market-volatile petroleum and natural gas at alarming rates.

 So in the post-industrial age we're entering now, the energy sources will be the renewable and free ones that Mother Nature provided, sun and wind.

 This page concentrates on neighborhood solar energy, and since we're a community development website, we'll be talking about solar energy from a relatively decentralized perspective.

 First, you may want to understand the difference between passive and active solar.
 In passive solar, no electricity is generated.
 You are simply substituting solar energy for something that electricity or fossil fuel might otherwise do, such as heat or cool a space.